Greatest Love of All (Whitney Houston recording): Music video

-The music video for Greatest Love of All was among one of the first music videos to be shot at the Apollo Theater.
+The music video for Greatest Love of All was one of the first music videos to be shot at the Apollo Theater.

 Houston's music video for "Greatest Love of All" was filmed at Harlem's Apollo Theater in New York City.
 In the video, she is a successful singer who is about to perform in front of an audience.
 She reminisces about the time when she was a child performing in a talent competition and receiving encouragement from her mother.

 As a child, Houston had witnessed her mother Cissy Houston perform at the theater when her group The Sweet Inspirations were active.

 The video features Cissy playing herself supporting a young Houston (played by Keara Hailey Gordon), as well as hugging present Houston at the end of the video.

 It was directed by Peter Israelson, filmed with James Contner as DP and Steadicam operator Robin Buerki shooting 35mm film.
 Israelson would go on to direct Houston in two more music videos for her hits "Where Do Broken Hearts Go" and "All the Man That I Need".

-At this point in her career, Houston had broke through on MTV with the music videos to "Saving All My Love for You" and "How Will I Know", the latter of which becoming one of the most played videos of 1986, later winning her an MTV Video Music Award.
+At this point in her career, Houston had broken through on MTV with the music videos to "Saving All My Love for You" and "How Will I Know", the latter of which becoming one of the most played videos of 1986, later winning her an MTV Video Music Award.

 During the making of the video, Houston was interviewed by MTV about the music video and later filmed a commercial promoting the channel while on set.

 It was her first music video to receive a world premiere from the channel and debuted on heavy rotation for the week of March 26, 1986, the first music video by a black female artist to do so.

 The video was credited by MTV for "help[ing] to cement the M.O. for the classic Whitney video."

-In February 2020, the music video was restored in 4K.
-The video is one of Houston's most viewed videos on YouTube, with over 386 million views as of November 2025.
+In February 2020, the music video was restored in 4K on Houston's YouTube channel.
+The video has accumulated over 400 million views on YouTube.

 In June 2020, during Black Music Month, Houston's estate premiered the official lyric video for the song featuring vintage clips of black American families and also included vintage clips of Houston performing the song.